20 Essential Tips For Cooking The Perfect Steak (And Why Your Seasoning Might Be Off)

 Tip #2: Let Steak Reach Room Temperature

 Allowing your steak to reach room temperature before cooking ensures even cooking throughout the meat.
 Cold steaks can result in uneven cooking, with the exterior overcooked while the interior remains underdone.
-By letting the steak sit out, you create a uniform temperature for the ideal cook.
+By letting the steak sit out, you create a uniform temperature for a perfect cook.

 This step is crucial for larger cuts, like ribeye or T-bone, where uneven cooking can be more pronounced.
 About 30 minutes on the counter usually suffices for most cuts.
 However, don’t leave it out too long to avoid food safety issues.